chipslays/vilt-stack/README.md

 </p>

 <p align="center">
-    An easy way to start developing with the VILT stack.
+    An easy way to start developing with the VILT stack*.
 </p>

 ## Features